yujinkim23/yujinkim23.github.io/_posts/2023-01-01-Snowflake-Case-Study-Python.md

 ::: {.output .execute_result execution_count="140"}
 <snowflake.connector.cursor.SnowflakeCursor at 0x7f0cc45c75b0>

-<h5>8) Creat a VIEW that contains zip codes from the supplier data, date,
+<h5>8) Create a VIEW that contains zip codes from the supplier data, date,
 and daily high temperatures:</h5>

 ```html
 cs.execute('CREATE OR REPLACE VIEW supplier_zip_code_weather AS SELECT a.geoid AS zip_code, a."Date", MAX(a."Value") AS High_temp \
             FROM Gazetteer2021.Gazetteer_Schema.zctaNOA a \